Skip to main content

 Composing page elements using meta-questions

 Serenity/JS meta-questions are "questions about questions", so questions that can be composed with other questions and answered in their context.
-In short, any Serenity/JS question that has an question.of(anotherQuestion) API is a meta-question.
+In short, any Serenity/JS question that has a question.of(anotherQuestion) API is a meta-question.

 Conveniently, PageElement is a meta-question that can be composed with another PageElement using a declarative childElement.of(parentElement) API to dynamically model a descendant/ancestor (a.k.a. child/parent) relationship between the elements.